 b.
 Maintenance of Forms.
 Per 45 CFR §92.42, written copies or electronically retrievable facsimiles of Freedom of Choice forms are maintained for a minimum of three years.
 Specify the locations where copies of these forms are maintained.

-Service Coordinators maintain copies of the OLTL Freedom of Choice and OLTL Service Provider Choice forms in the participant's record located at the Service Coordination Entity.
+Service Coordinators maintain copies of the choice forms in the participant's record located at the Service Coordination Entity.

 B-8: Access to Services by Limited English Proficiency Persons